MSGC Research Workshops

 - Applications will need to confirm their participation to hold their slot!

-- Be at least a part-time student.
+- Enrolled at least part-time at a Montana institution

 - Less priority is given to students that have attended workshops in the past.
 (Check out our other research opportunities instead!)